xouabita/razzle-heroku/README.md

 ## Features

-- Allow your app to read environment variables at runtime
+- Allow your server to read environment variables at runtime.
+Client environment variables still need to be prefixed by `RAZZLE_`
 - Bind the `$PORT` at runtime
 - Fix `RAZZLE_PUBLIC_DIR` on heroku

-## Why ? 🤔

-[Razzle](https://github.com/jaredpalmer/razzle) is a really good tool but it is hard to deploy on heroku:

-- You need to prefix all your environment variables by `RAZZLE_`
-- Because all environment variables are embedded during the build time, but the heroku `$PORT` is set at runtime
-- `RAZZLE_PUBLIC_DIR` is not properly set